gnuradio/libvolk.org/content/pages/contributing.md

 ## Git workflow

 The official git code is tracked on two branches with git.
-The `maint` branch is where ABI-compatible changes go.
+The `maint` branch is where bug fixes belong.
 The `master` branch is where everything else goes.

 Checkout the branch appropriate for your change and start a new branch with a short name describing your feature.
 The branch name should be meaningful in the